What is Thirsty at Night?

 Diabetes happens when a dog has a lack of insulin or an abnormal response to insulin.
 This causes his levels of blood sugar to increase, thus making him thirstier.
 He may be drinking more during the day, and urinating often, thus causing him to need more water at night as well.

-Cushing’s Disease is characterized by too much production of glucocorticoid within the body.
+Cushing’s Disease is characterized by an over production of glucocorticoid within the body.
 When too much glucocorticoid is produced, your dog may develop specific symptoms.
-Increased thirst is one of the main symptoms of Cushing’s Disease.
+Increased thirst is one of the main symptoms of Cushing’s Disease, alongside muscle wastage and panting.

 The kidneys are the gateway to getting rid of toxins in the body through urination.
 If your dog has an abnormality in the kidneys or a specific type of kidney disease and if the kidneys are just not functioning properly, he may have the need for more water.